-4) Results: The Geography of Breakthrough Innovation4.1) Results for Breakthrough Concentration in High-Variety Cities
+4) Results: The Geography of Breakthrough Innovation

+4.1) Results for Breakthrough Concentration in High-Variety Cities

-I examine changes in the relationship between local knowledge variety and the invention of breakthroughs by examining if the average impact of novel patents rises with local knowledge variety.
+I examine changes in the relationship between local knowledge variety and the invention of breakthroughs by testing whether the average impact of novel patents rises with local knowledge variety.
 I focus on the increase in the impact of novel patents in high-variety cities because, as Figure 1D showed, there is no relationship between the knowledge variety in a CBSA and the probability that a locally-invented patent is novel.
 By testing the relationship between local knowledge variety and the impact of locally-produced novel patents, I am able to examine whether the novel patents that are produced in high-variety CBSAs are highly impactful and thus breakthroughs.

-The increase in the average impact of Nov|High-Variety patents relative to Nov|Low-Variety patents suggests that the invention of breakthrough patents increasingly concentrated in high-variety CBSAs over time.
+The increase in the average impact of Nov|HighVariety patents relative to Nov|LowVariety patents suggests that the invention of breakthrough patents increasingly concentrated in high-variety CBSAs over time.
 However, Figure 2 should be interpreted cautiously for two reasons.
 First, the large increases in average impact for all types of patents make it difficult to identify differential trends.
 Second, patents vary in terms of the number of subclasses assigned to them.
 Patents with more subclasses have higher impact values by virtue of their larger subclass count.
-The latter consideration arises because the method used to identify knowledge-based descendants of patents searches for overlapping subclasses and combinations of subclasses on patents (Esposito 2020).
+The latter consideration arises because the method used to identify knowledge-based descendants of patents searches for overlapping subclasses and combinations of subclasses on patents (Esposito 2022).
 Patents assigned many subclass codes therefore have more opportunities for knowledge-based descendants.

 To take these two considerations into account, in Figure 3A I adjust the impact of patents based on the year a patent is granted and the number of subclasses assigned to it.
-To adjust the impact of patents, I run a linear regression model where patent impact is regressed against a YearNumberOfSubclasses factor variable.
+To adjust the impact of patents, I run a linear regression model where patent impact is regressed against a factor variable that interacts the grant year of a patent with the number of subclasses on it, YearNrSubclasses.
 Because there are 100 years in the dataset (1900-1999) and 7 counts of subclasses assigned to patents (patents can be assigned between 2 and 8 subclasses in my dataset), the factor variable has 1007=700 unique values.
 I collect the residuals from the regression and plot them against the grant year of patents.
 As discussed before, I apply the inverse hyperbolic sine (HIS) transformation to the dependent variable to reduce its skew.
-The regression model used to generate the YearNumberOfSubclasses adjusted impact values is given by Equation 4:
+The regression model used to generate the Year NrSubclasses adjusted impact values is given by Equation 4:

-(4) $IHS(Impact_p) = \Gamma Year_p NrSubclasses_p + E_p$
+(4) $$IHS(Impact_p) = \Gamma Year_p NrSubclasses_p + E_p$$